cbochs/grapple.nvim/README.md

 ## Tags

-A **tag** is a persistent tag on a path or buffer.
+A **tag** is a persistent tag on a file path or URL.
 It is a means of indicating a file you want to return to.
 When a file is tagged, Grapple will save your cursor location so that when you jump back, your cursor is placed right where you left off.
 In a sense, tags are like file-level marks ([`:h mark`](https://neovim.io/doc/user/motion.html#mark-motions)).

-Once a tag has been added to a [scope](#scopes), it may be selected by index, cycled through, or jumped to using plugins such as [portal.nvim](https://github.com/cbochs/portal.nvim).
+Once a tag has been added to a [scope](#scopes), it may be selected by index or name, cycled through, or even jumped to using plugins such as [portal.nvim](https://github.com/cbochs/portal.nvim).

 ## Scopes